 According to statistics from the American Association of Neurological Surgeons (AANS), roughly 11,000 people each year suffer the potentially devastating effects of a spinal cord or neck injury.
-These injuries often occur as the result of trauma to the disks soft tissues, and vertebrae in the neck and spinal column, and can impact the ability of the spinal cord to relay messages to and from the brain to other body areas.
-The result is, unfortunately, often permanent impairments in the bodies ability to move and function, which can be severe and life threatening.
+These injuries often occur as the result of trauma to the disks, soft tissues and vertebrae in the neck and spinal column, and can impact the ability of the spinal cord to relay messages to and from the brain to other body areas.
+The result is, unfortunately, often permanent impairments in the body’s ability to move and function, which can be severe and life-threatening.
 Depending on how and where the injury occurred, symptoms may or may not be immediately apparent, but the end result can be partial or complete paralysis.

 Injuries to the spinal cord and neck can occur anytime there is a bump, blow, or strong jolt to the back or neck region.
 Circumstances under which these injuries occur include:

 When you suffer from spinal cord and neck injuries, the medical costs and expenses can quickly add up.
 You may be dealing with ongoing costs for medical care and treatments, including hospital stays and physical rehabilitation, as well as costs associated with home health care and medical aids, such as wheelchairs and stairlifts.
 These costs often occur at a time when you are unable to work, and you may be facing future financial insecurity as the result of a lasting disability.